 You will find guidance on filing your personal injury claim and how our solicitors can support you throughout the claims process.
 This guide also briefly touches on settling out of court.

-The penultimate section of the guide explores the specific No Win No Fee contract our solicitors can offer, with particular reference to the benefits of starting your potential claim under these terms with us.
+The penultimate section of the guide explores the specific No Win No Fee arrangement our solicitors can offer, with particular reference to the benefits of starting your potential claim under these terms with us.

 To discuss how to sue a company further or get an assessment of your eligibility to start a claim for free, contact our team of advisors today.
-You can reach our team 24/7 using the contact details provided here:
+You can reach our team 24/7 using the details provided here:

 - Call our team on 0800 073 8804.